brianlinhares/PacMen_Exercise/README.md

   *Because the [Start Game] button has already been clicked, the new Pacmen will automatically start moving upon creation.

 **Roadmap of Future Improvements**
-Allow the creation of different images
+I plan on updating the image portion of the code to allow the creation of different images.
+When the [Add PacMan] button is pressed, it will generate different images of PacMan.
-Create a button to control speed and reverse direction.
+This new button will allow the user to control the speed of the PacMen and reverse their direction.

 **License Information**
 MIT License